Chenyi0309/GoldTechETF/checkpoint_report.md

 ## Literature Review

-Research into thematic and actively managed ETFs has grown in the past decade.
-Studies such as **Harris (2023)** detail the growth of commodity-based ETFs and their use in portfolio hedging. **Siegel (2022)** emphasizes the long-term benefits of equity exposure, particularly in innovation-driven sectors like technology.
+Research into thematic and actively managed ETFs has expanded significantly in the past decade.
+Harris (2023) discusses the structural evolution of commodity-based ETFs, including how they are used as macroeconomic hedging tools.
+Siegel (2022) supports the long-term effectiveness of equity investment strategies, with particular emphasis on innovation-driven sectors such as technology.
+These insights support the hybrid design of GoldTechETF, which combines growth and defensive components in one strategy.

-Technical trading strategies have been well documented in **Edwards, Magee, and Bassetti (2019)** and **Meyers (2011)**, where price-based indicators like moving averages and momentum filters are widely used for asset timing.
-For gold, **Garner (2009)** and **Zakamulin and Giner (2024)** highlight how trend-following systems can outperform static buy-and-hold models.
+Technical trading strategies have long played a central role in quantitative finance.
+Edwards, Magee, and Bassetti (2019) provide a foundational treatment of price-based methods such as moving averages and momentum filters.
+For commodity investing, particularly in gold, Garner (2009) offers a practical perspective for new traders, while Zakamulin and Giner (2022) demonstrate the superiority of trend-following rules in gold-focused portfolios under regime-switching models.

-On the portfolio optimization side, classic works by **Markowitz (1952)** and **Sharpe (1963)** provide a foundation for balancing return and risk, while recent quant strategies discussed in **Hudson and Thames (2020)** and **Grinold and Kahn (2023)** show how multi-asset allocation can be effectively automated using Python and modern APIs.
+From the portfolio optimization standpoint, Markowitz (1952) introduced Modern Portfolio Theory (MPT), which remains central to portfolio construction today.
+Sharpe (1964) added risk-adjusted return metrics that help evaluate asset efficiency.
+Building on these theories, Ma (2021) and Naik (2020) offer practical guidance on how to implement asset selection, diversification, and algorithmic trading logic using Python, including automation with financial APIs and machine learning models.

-This project draws inspiration from both academic research and real-world ETFs such as **ARKK (active tech ETF)** and **GLD (commodity ETF)**, combining their philosophies into one hybrid model.
+GoldTechETF draws inspiration from these academic frameworks as well as real-world ETF designs such as ARKK (an actively managed tech equity ETF) and GLD (a commodity ETF tracking gold).
+The proposed model leverages momentum-based equity screening and trend-informed commodity allocation to create a dynamic, rules-based, and implementable trading strategy.

 ---